Fakerr/git-recall/README.md

 ##### Without using tools

 ```
-You can install it by simply copying the `git-hlog` script into any existing path
+You can install it by simply copying the `git-recall` script into any existing path
 (e.g. /usr/local/bin) or create your own directory and add it to the 'PATH' variable.
 ```